ooples/pine_script_docs/source/language/Execution_model.rst

 .. contents:: :local:
     :depth: 2

 When a Pine script is loaded on a chart it executes once on each historical bar using the available OHLCV (open, high, low, close, volume) values for each bar.
 Once the script's execution reaches the rightmost bar in the dataset, if trading is currently active on the chart's symbol, then Pine *indicators* will execute once every time an *update* occurs, i.e., price or volume changes.
-Pine *strategies* will by default only execute when the rightmost bar closes, but they can also be configured to execute on every update, like studies do.
+Pine *strategies* will by default only execute when the rightmost bar closes, but they can also be configured to execute on every update, like indicators do.

 All symbol/timeframe pairs have a dataset comprising a limited number of bars.
 When you scroll a chart to the left to see the dataset's earlier bars, the corresponding bars are loaded on the chart.
 The loading process stops when there are no more bars for that particular symbol/timeframe pair or approximately 10000 bars have been loaded [#all_available_bars]_.
 You can scroll the chart to the left until the very first bar of the dataset, which has an index value of 0
 (see `bar_index <https://www.tradingview.com/pine-script-reference/v5/#var_bar_index>`__).